 From my personal experience, I have the privileges to benefit from some of the most inspiring teachers that create who I am right now.
 What I love to do is to share the great things I learned with my students, passing the tradition to the next generation of talents.

-Contact me if you are interested in taking virtual (Zoom, Skype or Google Hangout) cello lessons.
+Contact me if you are interested in taking in-person or virtual (Zoom, FaceTime or Google Hangout) cello lessons.
 I am available for guest masterclass, lecture and workshop sessions as well.
+Click here for the topics covered in the Utah Tech University weekly cello studio class.
+Prospective students are welcome to observe my lessons or classes.